International participation in the Vietnam War: United States

-Others
+Other anti-communist states

 South Korea

-On the anti-communist side, South Korea (a.k.a. the Republic of Korea, ROK) had the second-largest contingent of foreign troops in South Vietnam after the United States.
+On the anti-communist side, South Korea had the second-largest contingent of foreign troops in South Vietnam after the United States.
 In November 1961, President Park Chung Hee proposed South Korean participation in the war to John F. Kennedy, but Kennedy disagreed as they were not SEATO treaty members.
 On 1 May 1964, Lyndon Johnson agreed to permit South Korean participation under the Many Flags Program in return for monetary compensation.
 The first South Korean troops began arriving in 1964 and large combat formations began arriving a year later.
 The ROK Marine Corps dispatched their 2nd Marine Brigade, while the ROK Army sent the Capital Division and later the 9th Infantry Division.
 In August 1966, after the arrival of the 9th Division, the Koreans established a corps command, the Republic of Korea Forces Vietnam Field Command, near I Field Force at Nha Trang.

-State Department reports publicly questioned the usefulness of ROK forces in the conflict, as they have "appeared to have been reluctant to undertake offensive operations, and are only useful in guarding a small sector of the populated area".
-State department reports furthermore state that ROK forces engaged in systemic, well-organised corruption in diverting US-equipment, and that actual security was often provided by South Vietnamese Regional Forces, which lacked organic firepower and heavy artillery but served as a buffer between Korean units and the PAVN/VC.
-In addition, a RAND author conducting studies in South Vietnam in 1970 alleged that ROK forces had a "deliberate, systematic policy of committing atrocities", prompting civilians to leave ROK-controlled sectors.
-The conduct of ROK forces often emboldened and strengthened the Viet Cong, adding ranks from an otherwise neutral population and undermining efforts to defeat the insurgency overall.
+Evaluation of ROK forces varied over time.
+Some commanders praised ROK forces for their success and performance, while other commanders critiqued their professionalism and questioned their conduct.
+One criticism from the State Department questioned corruption amongst Korean troops in regards to diverting US-equipment to South Korea which was sought after by the Korean military.
+While the lethality and success of ROK forces are praised, often leading to the Viet Cong deliberately avoiding engagements with Korean forces, their brutality aided in adding ranks to an otherwise neutral population.

 Approximately 320,000 South Korean soldiers were sent to Vietnam, each serving a one-year tour of duty.
 Maximum troop levels peaked at 50,000 in 1968, however all were withdrawn by 1973.
 About 5,099 South Koreans were killed and 10,962 wounded during the war.
-South Korea claimed to have killed 41,000 Viet Cong.
+South Koreans claims to have killed 41,000 Viet Cong.
 The United States paid South Korean soldiers 236 million dollars for their efforts in Vietnam, and South Korean GNP increased five-fold during the war.